The Farr Law Office PLLC was founded by Sherri Farr, Limited Licensed Legal Technician (LLLT).

 The State of Washington is the first state in the United States to create the affordable legal professional known as the Limited License Legal Technician.
 Other states are following Washington’s leading role in this profession as many families cannot qualify for subsidized legal representation and also cannot afford an attorney.

 A LLLT may give legal advice and assistance to those who are representing themselves in domestic relations cases.
-LLLTs are regulated by the Washington State Bar Association and must meet educational and experience requirements, along with passing a national core competency exam and the LLLT licensure exams before they can be licensed to practice law (within the scope of the license).
+LLLTs are regulated by the Washington State Bar Association and must meet educational and experience requirements, along with passing a national core competency exam and the LLLT licensure exams before they can be licensed to practice family law.

 I can advise and assist you with the following:

 · Relocation Actions

 · Assisting the client in depositions and pre-trial settlement conferences

 · Assisting the client at court hearings